Kansas City vs Portland

 Which city has higher STR taxes — Kansas City or Portland?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Portland charges 11.5% Transient Lodging Tax (6% city + 5.5% county) + 3% TID + 1.5% state.
-Compare the full breakdown in the table above.
+Notably, Portland benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?